micro-ROS/micro-ROS.github.io/_posts/2020-06-03-fiware_video.md

 author: francesca-finocchiaro
 ---

-The FIWARE Foundation, member of the OFERA consortium, has worked on a dissemination video for micro-ROS, to bring it to an ever broader audience.
+The FIWARE Foundation, member of the EU project OFERA, has worked on a dissemination video for micro-ROS, to bring it to an ever broader audience.

 Ralph Lange, project manager in robotics systems & software engineering at Bosch Corporate Research, one of the parties leading the micro-ROS project, has been interviewed at the IoT Solutions World Congress in Barcelona in October 2019.